Beswick Springer Spaniel Value Guide

 The typical price range for Beswick Springer Spaniel is $75 - $82 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Condition of the high-gloss glaze, specifically looking for the absence of fine crazing or chips.
+- Condition of the high-gloss glaze, specifically the absence of fine crazing or surface scratches.

 How to Identify Beswick Springer Spaniel?